 What’s the best way to see one of America’s most majestic forests?
 Take The Seven Vista Challenge in Brown County State Park!

-Experience nearly 16,000 acres of unparalleled beauty and old growth forest, brimming with maples, oaks, dogwoods, sycamores, redbuds, birches and more.
+Experience nearly 16,000 acres of unparalleled beauty and forest, brimming with maples, oaks, dogwoods, sycamores, redbuds, birches and more.
 Taking The Seven Vista Challenge is the perfect way to see it all, regardless of the season.

 Visit all seven vistas and take a photo of yourself in the picture frames we’ve created.
 Post your photo from each vista using the hashtag #BC7VistaChallenge.
 If you post all seven, stop by the Brown County Visitors Center, 211 South Van Buren Street, in downtown Nashville for an official 7 Vista Challenge sticker!

 Have fun, get creative, and enjoy one of the most magnificent forests in America as you take The Seven Vista Challenge in Brown County State Park.
+Park maps are available at both park entrances, as well as the Brown County Visitors Center in Nashville.

 West Lookout Tower, Vista #1